ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 Source code setup
 -----------------

-The SciLifeLab instances are setup as the nginx user.
+The Linux account `nginx` is used to host the SciLifeLab instance files.

 Clone the GitHub repo: